-GAO recommends that the Secretary of DHS (1) continue to develop a nationwide database of and common terminology for public safety interoperability communications channels; (2) assess interoperability in specific locations against defined requirements; (3) through federal grant awards encourage state action to establish and support a statewide body to develop and implement detailed improvement plans; and (4) encourage that grant applications be in compliance with statewide interoperability plans, once they are developed.
+In a recent report on interoperable communications, we recommended that the Secretary of DHS (1) continue to develop a nationwide database and common terminology for public safety interoperability communications channels; (2) help states assess interoperability in specific locations against defined requirements; (3) through federal grant awards, encourage state action to establish and support a statewide body to develop and implement detailed improvement plans; and (4) require that grant applications be in compliance with statewide interoperability plans, once they are developed.
 GAO also recommends that the Director of OMB work with DHS to review SAFECOM's functions and establish a long-term program with appropriate authority and funding to coordinate interoperability efforts across the federal government.